syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmGroupButton.md

 # ejmGroupButton

-The Essential JavaScript Mobile Group Button widget helps to display multiple buttons that stack together in a single line and appear as a navigation component.
+The Essential JavaScript Mobile GroupButton widget helps to display multiple buttons that stack together in a single line and appear as a navigation component.

-Custom Design for Html Group Button control.
+Custom Design for HTML GroupButton control.

 $(element).ejmGroupButton()